quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 you can easily trigger logical events like package creation that depend on batches rather than on individual files.

-Quilt EDP works well with services like [AWS Storage Gateway](https://aws.amazon.com/storagegateway/) and [AWS Data Sync](https://aws.amazon.com/datasync/) that write objects to Amazon S3.
+Quilt EDP works with any Amazon service that syncs data to Amazon S3 and any services that can be targeted from AWS EventBridge (such as AWS Lambda or AWS Batch).

 > Any AWS service or action that generates S3 object events may trigger the EDP service.